simphotonics/identical_items_list/README.md

 ## Use Case

-Imagine a function that returns a (potentially very long) list which for certain conditions contains identical entries.
-In such cases, instead of creating and returning a normal list object, it may be more efficient to return an [`IdenticalItemsList`][IdenticalItemsList] since it implements the interface
+Consider a function that returns a (potentially very long) list which for certain conditions contains identical entries.
+In such cases, instead of creating and returning a standard `List` object, it may be more efficient to return an [`IdenticalItemsList`][IdenticalItemsList] since it implements the interface